 - 6. Bisque

-Traditional Banko Ware originally used the techniques of glazing (application of enamel) and bisque firing (in which there is no undercoating), and here bisque firing at around 800°C is performed when glazing or undercoating.
-For the application of glaze, there are methods such as “dipping”, in which articles are dipped into a container filled with enamel, and “pouring”, in which enamel is poured over the articles using a hand ladle.
+Traditional banko ware originally used the techniques of glazing (application of enamel) and bisque firing (initial firing before glazing ).
+Bisque firing at around 800℃ (around 1472℉) is performed when glazing.
+For the application of glaze, there are methods such as dipping, in which articles are dipped into a container filled with enamel, and pouring, in which enamel is poured over the articles using a hand ladle.

-Glost firing is carried out at 1,180°C to 1,200°C for an entire day and night.
-Yokkaichi Banko Ware’s characteristic adzuki bean color is produced by using a technique known as “reduction firing”.
-Reduction firing is a method firing by producing incomplete combustion and a steam-baked state through reduction of oxygen inside the kiln.
-Even the same potter's clay will change in color when firing, depending on the volume of oxygen and temperature.
-Clay also becomes tighter through reduction firing, so its size will become smaller than prior to firing.
+Glaze firing occurs at 1180 to 1200℃ (around 2156 to 2192℉) for twenty-four hours.
+Yokkaichi banko ware's characteristic medium dark red color is produced by using a technique known as reduction firing.
+Reduction firing is a method of baking the ceramics through reducing oxygen and causing incomplete combustion inside the kiln.
+Even the potter's clay will change in color when firing, depending on the volume of oxygen and temperature.
+Clay also becomes tighter through reduction firing, so the piece will become smaller after firing.

 - 8. Decoration